ratanphayade/DataBase-Migration-Tool/README.md

 }
 ```

-Constant methods should be defined in constants.php
+Constant methods should be defined in constants.php.
+Constants will be used when you want to associate a value to another value. like change of enum, values

+Basic functions are defined in Funcations.php.
+In case user need some custom methods, it can be writen in the rules file which accepts a array as parameters.